JohnSnowLabs/spark-nlp/README.md

 ### With no hadoop configuration

-If your distributed storage is S3 and you don't have a standard hadoop configuration (i.e. fs.defaultFS) You need to specify where in the cluster distributed storage you want to store Spark-NLP's tmp files.
+If your distributed storage is S3 and you don't have a standard hadoop configuration (i.e. fs.defaultFS) You need to specify where in the cluster distributed storage you want to store Spark NLP's tmp files.
 First, decide where you want to put your *application.conf* file

 ```scala